csci141/Labs/202440/Lab1/Lab1.md

 We will also sometimes indicate where you are to fill in some information by using the angle brackets < and > - for example `print("My name is <name>") `.
 If you have questions about this notation ask your TA for clarification.

 # Create folders.
 In addition to having office365, every student in a CS class gets account storage on our file servers, so you can access your files from any computer in the lab.
 Keeping your files organized is important!
 I recommend making a CSCI141 folder and a folder for each lab inside of that.
-Pay carefull attention in this class to instrucions on file names, and decide on a way to back files up in case of any disaster (copy them into your office365 drive perhaps?).
+Pay careful attention in this class to instrucions on file names, and decide on a way to back files up in case of any disaster (copy them into your office365 drive perhaps?).
 When you are at home you can remotely log into the lab computers using a VPN - see the instructions at [[https://support.cs.wwu.edu/home/access/quickstart.html]] .

 # Getting Started with Thonny